-define based on a determination of its THC content (not more than 0.3% THC), marijuana's primary psychoactive chemical.
+The Industrial Hemp Farming Act of 2018 (Comer/H.R.
+5485; McConnell/S. 2667) is intended to facilitate the possible commercial cultivation of industrial hemp in the United States.
+The bills would amend Section 102 of the CSA (21 U.S.C.
+802(16)) to exclude "industrial hemp" from the statutory definition of marihuana.
+Industrial hemp would be defined based on its THC content and set at a threshold of 0.3% THC.
 Such a change could remove low-THC hemp from being covered by the CSA as a controlled substance subject to DEA regulation, thus allowing for industrial hemp to be grown and processed under some state laws.
 The bill could grant authority to any state permitting industrial hemp production and processing to determine whether any such cannabis plants met the limit on THC concentration as set forth in the CSA.
 In any criminal or civil action or administrative proceeding, the state's determination may be conclusive and binding.
-The House and Senate bills differ in that S. 134 includes a provision that would allow states to override this determination if the U.S. Attorney General determines that the state law does not "reasonably" comply with the requirements of the proposed CSA amendments.
-H.R.
-525 does not include this language.